RyanHWillis/InfinityEngine/README.md

 ## InfinityTableView

-Implement 'InfinityTableProtocol' from your UIViewController / UIView
+Implement 'InfinityTableProtocol' on your UIViewController / UIView

 ```swift
 InfinityTableProtocol